Mahant Pratap Puri

-Mahant Swami Pratap Puri ji (born 14 April 1964) is an Indian spiritual leader and politician who is the current head of Taratara math.
-He is a resident of Mahabar village in Barmer district in western Rajasthan, India.
-He is very active in social media.
+Mahant Pratap Puri (born 05 August 1964) is an Indian spiritual leader and politician.
+He is a member of the Rajasthan Legislative Assembly representing the Pokaran Assembly constituency.
+He is a member of the Bharatiya Janata Party and the current head of Taratara Math.
+He is a resident of Mahaabaar village in Barmer district in western Rajasthan, India.
+He is very active on social media.

 Early life and education

-He completed his initial education in Leelsar village and Barmer.
+He completed his initial education in Leelsar village and Barmer, Rajasthan.
 He took his major education in Sastra section from the Gurukul in cheshire district in Haryana.
 He was handed over to his guru Mohan Puri Ji at very early age by his parents.
 He completed his studies and devoted himself in meditation and working for the sanatana Hindu dharma.
 His speeches highlight the need for social unity, women empowerment and scientific mindset on social media.